Memorial to Democratic Follies |

 My first time away from home since last July was to visit the grandchildren during the school holidays.
 London without Aileen was going to be hard.
-On our many visits to London over the past fifteen years, we would be together most of the time, with our daughters and the grandchildren or visiting museums, parks, buildings and shops.
-We would take advantage of the multitude of restaurants serving food from all parts of the world.
-It was different from being at home where we would often be doing things separately whether at work, going to French classes, climbing hills, book groups, meeting old colleagues and local friends or just watching TV, blogging or maintaining the house and garden.
+On our many visits to London over the past fifteen years, it was like being on holiday, we would be together most of the time, with our daughters and the grandchildren or visiting museums, parks, buildings and shops.
+We would take advantage of cinemas and musical events as well as the multitude of restaurants serving food from all parts of the world.
+It was different from being at home where we would often be doing things separately whether at work, maintaining the house and garden, watching TV, reading, meeting old colleagues and local friends or book groups, going to French classes, climbing hills, running and blogging.

 On my first morning in London Eva and I visited the South Bank with the grandchildren.
 We entered by the Albert Embankment below the Westminster Bridge.
 A memorial to the 200,000 people who died of Covid and a reminder of the slow and erratic response to the pandemic by Boris Johnson's government of flibbertigibbets.
 Across the river, a gleaming Big Ben put to shame the drab and empty Houses of Parliament, a monument to follies committed in recent years.
 It had hosted four consecutive failed governments that have been the source of the UK's sad demise in the social, economic and environmental structure in recent years.